The Respiratory System

 3. Impaired mucociliary transport (e.g. smoking, viral infections).

-4. Alveolar macrophage dysfunction (e.g. hypoxia, malnutrition).
+4. Alveolar macrophage dysfunction (e.g. hypoxia, malnutrition); defective phagocytosis and cytokine signaling → inadequate local defense.

 6. Leucocyte dysfunctions (e.g. AIDS, chemotherapy).